chaseofthejungle/software-architecture-overview-guide/README.md

 * **Primary-Replica/Primary-Secondary Architecture**
   + Useful for database systems in which write operations and read replications are distinctively handled by primary and secondary nodes, respectively.
   + Helpful for preventing single point of failure while accounting for scalability (highly available to read data).

+TODO: Add diagrams for each software architecture pattern.